davidjeddy/learning_ruby/NOTES.md

 - Note that you say require 'filename', not require 'filename.rb'.

 - require_relative for when the file loading is relative to the file we're loading it from - they're both in the same directory.

+## Exceptions

+- Exceptin class/s indicates that something has gone wrong.

+- By default, Ruby programs terminate when an exception occurs.

+- can define declare exception handlers

+- Raising an exception means stopping normal execution

+- provided a rescue clause for exception handling

+- By default, raise creates an exception of the RuntimeError class

+- To raise an exception of a specific class, you can pass in the class name as an argument to raise

+- To be even more specific about an error, you can define your own Exception subclass

+- To do exception handling, we enclose the code that could raise an exception in a begin-end

+- use one or more rescue clauses to tell Ruby the types of exceptions we want to handle

+- body of a method definition is an implicit begin-end block

+- a rescue clause with no parameter list, the parameter defaults to StandardError

+- Each rescue clause can specify multiple exceptions to catch

+- Exceptions not handled by one rescue clause will trickle down to the next

+- The message method returns a string that may provide human-readable details about what went wrong

+- The other important method is backtrace.
+This method returns an array of strings that represent the call stack at the point that the exception was raised.

+- If you need the guarantee that some processing is done at the end of a block of code then the ensure clause can be used

+- ensure goes after the last rescue clause and contains a chunk of code that will always be executed; The ensure block will always run.

+- DO NOT "puts e.backtrace.inspect" unless directly into a non-public log.

+## Logging

+- The Logger class in the Ruby standard library

+- file or stream

+- supports time- or size-based rolling of log files

+- Messages can be assigned severities, and only those messages at or above the logger's current reporting level will be logged.

+- At runtime, you can get a more or a less verbose log by changing the log level

+- production application usually has a log level of Logger::INFO or Logger::WARN

+- From least to most severe: Logger.debug, Logger.info, Logger.warn, Logger.error, and Logger.fatal.

+- If your log is being stored in a file, you can have Logger rotate or replace the log file when it gets too big, or once a certain amount of time has elapsed.

+- To change logging level: "$LOG.level = Logger::ERROR"

 ## Dependency Management